IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Introduction

-These three physics requirements for reaching high current drive many of the engineering choices presented in this PDR.
-The other design driver is the need to construct the cyclotron underground.
-The cavern for the IsoDAR Proton Driver has already been constructed at Yemilab, and so the dimensions and constraints are understood, leading to fully realistic engineering plans.
+These three concepts drive many of the engineering choices presented in this PDR.
+The other design driver is the need to assemble the cyclotron underground.
+The cavern for the IsoDAR source has already been constructed at Yemilab, and so the dimensions and constraints are understood, leading to realistic engineering plans.